perj/sebuild/docs/descriptors/gotest.md

 To allow to run go test via ninja, for each GOTEST descriptor a target `build/flavor/gotest/name` is created which you can give to ninja to run the test.
-In addition, you can also run `go test -cover` to generat an html file with this target:
+In addition, you can also run `go test -cover` to generate an html file with this target:

     build/<flavor>/gocover/<name>-coverage.html